Tower Bridge spans the River Thames on a clear day, with a boat in the foreground and city buildings behind.

 An illustration of a turquoise thumb pointing up with black outlines, displayed against a grey background, representing a recommendation.

-Our top tips: At the British Museum, use the back entrance on Montague Place to avoid the longer queues out front.
+Our top tip: At the British Museum, use the back entrance on Montague Place to avoid the longer queues out front.
 The museum is huge, so grab a map and focus on a few highlights.
-Entry is free, but booking a time slot in advance helps avoid waiting in line.

 If you’ve got more time, the Natural History Museum (see picture below) is another favourite.
 Great for dinosaur lovers, gemstone fans or anyone who enjoys a dramatic building.